← Back to 史記

 49

-That year there was a small drought, and the emperor ordered officials to seek rain.
-Bu Shi said: 'County officials should only eat rents and wear taxes, but now Hongyang makes clerks sit in markets and arranged shops, peddling goods and seeking profit.
-Cook Hongyang, and heaven will then rain.'
+That year there was a slight drought, and the emperor ordered officials to pray for rain.
+Bu Shi said, “Officials should live on rents and dress themselves from taxes alone; now Sang Hongyang has made them sit in the market and sell goods.
+Execute Sang Hongyang, and Heaven will send rain.”

 50